stappersg/vBook/src/install/source/linux.md

 Adding new user 'vsmtp' (UID 9999) with group 'vsmtp' ...
 Not creating home directory '/home/vsmtp'.
 ```

-#### Working directories

-vSMTP binaries and config files should located in:

-+ /usr/sbin/ for binaries
-+ /etc/vsmtp/
-  + /etc/vsmtp/vsmtp.toml : the default configuration file
-  + /etc/vsmtp/rules/ for rules
-+ /var/spool/vsmtp/ for internal queues
-+ /var/log/
-  + /var/log/vsmtp/ for internal logs and trace
-  + /var/log/mail.log and mail.err for syslog (not implemented in current release)
-+ /home/~user/Maildir for local IMAP delivery

-The vSMTP default configuration file (/etc/vsmtp/vsmtp.toml) can be changed in the vsmtp.service script.

 Create the directories and change the owner and group.